-In patients with COPD, data during REM sleep remain sparse, but the panel’s clinical experience suggests that some patients with severe COPD will experience major desaturations during REM sleep, likely as a result of hypoventilation.
-Such patients are likely to benefit from bi-level positive airway pressure therapy, although outcome data are lacking.
+In patients with COPD, data during REM sleep remain sparse, but the panel’s clinical experience suggests that some patients with severe COPD will experience major oxygen desaturations during REM sleep, likely as a result of hypoventilation.
+Such patients may benefit from bi-level positive airway pressure therapy, although outcome data are lacking.
 Similarly, volume assured devices are becoming available but have been minimally studied in this context.

 RECOMMENDATIONS: